 In terms of the crackers, keep crackers of the same variety together, and depending on how much space you have, you can either stack them vertically or fan them out horizontally.
 Keep them near the cheese chunks so that it’s easy for your guests to grab and pair them.

 For the rest of the ingredients, simply fill up any blank spaces!
 You can even try to balance the board by thinking about putting even amounts of colors, shapes, and textures on each side of the board.
-Symmetry is always very visually appealing, but just a general balance (or no pattern at all!) can turn out to be very beautiful since all of the ingredients themselves are so varied and visually interesting.
+Symmetry is always very visually appealing, but just a general balance (or no pattern at all!) can turn out to be very beautiful since all the ingredients themselves are so varied and visually interesting.
 When you have the right board, the presentation becomes easy.
-This wood and slate board basically decorates itself!
+This wood and slate board from Amazon basically decorates itself.

 The slate is hand cut and easy to write on with chalk, so you can easily label the cheese selections.
 It is hand wash only, but it’s easy enough to wipe down with soap and water and let dry, the same goes for the three stainless steel cheese knives it comes with!